StartfundInc/erc-refundable-token-standard/working.md

 ## Rationale

-The interfaces described in this ERC have been chosen to cover the escrow refundable issue.
+The interfaces described in this ERC have been chosen to cover the refundable issue in the escrow operation.

 The suggested 3 functions (`escrowFund`, `escrowRefund` and `escrowWithdraw`) are based on `transfer` function in `ERC20`.